Joseph S. Biehl, Editor

 Sharon M. Meagher, Contributing Editor

-Dr. Meagher is Vice-President for Academic Affairs and Dean of the Faculty at Marymount Manhattan College.
+Dr. Meagher is Professor of Philosophy at Marymount Manhattan College and former Vice-President for Academic Affairs and Dean of the Faculty at Marymount Manhattan College.
 She is the author of articles on philosophy of the city, urban geography, feminist theory and practice, and ethics, and the editor of two books, a feminist analysis of public policy (Women and Children First, Albany, NY: SUNY Press, 2005) (co-edited with Patrice DiQuinzio) and Philosophy and the City: Classic to Contemporary Writings (Albany: SUNY Press, 2008).
 She is completing a monograph on the relationship between Western philosophy and the city entitled Philosophical Streetwalking: Grounding Philosophy and the City and is co-editor of The Routledge Handbook of Philosophy of the City (Routledge, 2019).
 She serves on the editorial board of the journal CITY.

 Michele Moody-Adams, Contributing Editor